Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Empirical Example: Geography or Institutions?

 \section{Empirical Example: Geography or Institutions?}

-\cite{Carstensen2006} address a controversial question from the development literature: does geography directly effect income after controlling for institutions?
+\cite{Carstensen2006} address a controversial question from the development literature: what is the causal effect of geography on income per capita after controlling for the quality of institutions?
 A number of well-known studies find little or no direct effect of geographic endowments \citep{Acemoglu,Rodrik,Easterly}. \cite{Sachs}, on the other hand, shows that malaria transmission, a variable largely driven by ecological conditions, directly influences the level of per capita income, even after controlling for institutions.
-Because malaria transmission is very likely endogenous, Sachs uses a measure of ``malaria ecology,'' constructed to be exogenous both to present economic conditions and public health interventions, as an instrument. \cite{Carstensen2006} address the robustness of Sachs's results using the following baseline regression for a sample of 44 countries:
+Because malaria transmission is very likely endogenous, Sachs uses a measure of ``malaria ecology,'' constructed to be exogenous both to present economic conditions and public health interventions, as an instrument. \cite{Carstensen2006} extend Sachs's work using the following baseline regression for a sample of 44 countries:

-This model extends the baseline specification of \cite{Acemoglu} to include a direct effect of malaria transmission which, like institutions, is treated as endogenous.\footnote{Due to a lack of data for certain instruments, \cite{Carstensen2006} work with a smaller sample of countries than \cite{Acemoglu}.} Considering a variety of measures of both institutions and malaria transmission, and a number of instrument sets, \cite{Carstensen2006} find large negative effects of malaria transmission, lending support to Sach's conclusion.
+This model augments the baseline specification of \cite{Acemoglu} to include a direct effect of malaria transmission which, like institutions, is treated as endogenous.\footnote{Due to a lack of data for certain instruments, \cite{Carstensen2006} work with a smaller sample of countries than \cite{Acemoglu}.} Considering a variety of measures of both institutions and malaria transmission, and a number of instrument sets, \cite{Carstensen2006} find large negative effects of malaria transmission, lending support to Sach's conclusion.

-In this section, I revisit and expand upon the instrument selection exercise given in Table 2 of \cite{Carstensen2006} using the FMSC and corrected confidence intervals described above.
-I consider two questions.
-First, based on the FMSC methodology, which instruments should we choose if our target parameter is $\beta_3$, the effect of malaria transmission on per capita income?
-Does the selected instrument set change if our target parameter is $\beta_2$, the effect of institutions?
-Second, are the results robust to the effects of instrument selection on inference?
-All results are calculated by TSLS using the formulas from Section \ref{sec:chooseIVexample} and the variables described in Table \ref{tab:desc}, with ln\emph{gdpc} as the outcome variable and \emph{rule} and \emph{malfal} as measures of institutions and malaria transmission.